Want to learn more about this at Kettering Health?

 October is National Breast Cancer Awareness Month.
 It’s the time of year when we spread the word about mammograms and raise awareness about the importance of early detection.

 Yet, despite the abundance of information available on the important role that mammograms play in the early detection of breast cancer, misconceptions still exist.
-Meghan Musser, DO, breast radiologist and Medical Director for Kettering Health Breast Centers, addresses some of the biggest myths regarding mammograms:
+Dr. Meghan Musser, breast radiologist and Medical Director for Kettering Health Breast Centers, addresses some of the biggest myths regarding mammograms:

 Myth #1: I don’t have any symptoms of breast cancer or a family history, so I don’t need to worry about having an annual mammogram.